-Spurs serve several purposes for a rooster.
+A rooster’s spurs serve several purposes for the bird.
 The main is personal and flock protection.

 While the main purpose of a hen is to lay eggs and produce, the main purpose of a rooster is to protect his girls.
-Spurs are incredibly sharp – you know this if you’ve ever been attacked by a rooster – and they can (and are!) used as weapons.
+Rooster spurs are incredibly sharp – you know this if you’ve ever been attacked by a rooster – and they can (and are!) used as weapons.